Voters Could Clamp Down On Ethics, Campaign Finance At The Ballot Box

 South Dakota may be debating one of the most wide-reaching ballot questions, but 18 other states are asking voters to deal with elections and politics issues.

-Colorado, Massachusetts, Missouri and North Dakota propose campaign finance reforms ranging from bans on foreign money in campaigns, to restrictions on corporate and union money, and public financing for local candidates in Denver.
+Colorado, Massachusetts, Missouri and North Dakota propose campaign finance reforms ranging from bans on foreign money in campaigns to restrictions on corporate and union money; in Denver, there is a proposal for public financing of local candidates.
 Tougher ethics rules are on the ballot in Florida, Missouri, New Mexico, North Dakota and South Dakota.

 Voters will decide on proposed ethics reforms, such as creating new ethics commissions, in states including the Dakotas and New Mexico.
 Long Beach, Calif., has proposals for municipal commissions on ethics and redistricting.
-And in Baltimore, Md., voters will decide whether to have a citizens commission consider public funding for municipal candidates.
+And in Baltimore, voters will decide whether to have a citizens commission consider public funding for municipal candidates.

-Josh Silver, at RepresentUs, said the interest in reform is stronger than in the years after the Watergate scandal, which is considered a high-water mark for good-government issues.
+Silver, at RepresentUs, said the interest in reform is stronger than in the years after the Watergate scandal, which is considered a high-water mark for good-government issues.

 "The reforms we're seeing across the country to elections and campaign finance and ethics are the most robust set of reforms we've ever seen in the history of the country," he said.